berttejeda/ansible-taskrunner/README.md

 # Overview

-This is a task runner that serves as a higher-level automation layer to ansible
+*ansible-taskrunner* is a cli app that is essentially an ansible wrapper.

-The script expects an ansible-playbook file as the task manifest.
+It reads an ansible playbook file as its input, which serves as a _task manifest_.

-By default, this is a file named 'Taskfile.yaml' in the current working directory.
+If no task manifest is specified, the app will search for 'Taskfile.yaml' in the current working directory.

 The inspiration for the tool comes from the gnu make command, which operates in similar fashion, i.e.